LEARN HOW TO RESPOND

 Research shows that initial responses to incidents of sexual violence make a significant difference in outcomes and system navigation for survivors.

-Resources within and outside of the educational institution can expand the support systems for survivors of sexual violece and for those to whom they disclose.
+Resources within and outside of the educational institution can expand the support systems for survivors of sexual violence and for those to whom they disclose.

 “Sexual violence is a serious problem in Ontario communities and our campuses are not immune.
 Research shows that between 15 and 25 per cent of college and university-aged women will experience some form of sexual assault during their academic career.”
 From Developing a Response to Sexual Violence: A Resource Guide For Ontario’s Colleges and Universities“EVERYONE HAS THE RESPONSIBILITY TO END SEXUAL VIOLENCE” (Ministry of Status of Women Ontario)